ThrowTheSwitch/Ceedling/CONTRIBUTING.md

 ## :heart: Who Loves Emoji?

 Commit comments, Issues, Feature Requests... they can all use a little sprucing up, right?
-Consider using the following emoji for a mix of function and :sparles: dazzle!
+Consider using the following emoji for a mix of function and :sparkles: dazzle!

   - actions
     - :seedling: `:seedling:` (or other plants) when growing new features.
 Choose your fav! :cactus: :herb: :evergreen_tree: :palm_tree: :deciduous_tree: :blossom: